abdelkimo/or-tools/doc_sources/MANUAL/source/index.rst

     You could read this document from cover to cover but we have put a lot of efforts to make each chapter stands on its own.
-The best way to read this manual is to look for a specific answer, use the index, the table of contents or the glossary to find a reference to that information.
+The best way to read this manual is to look for a specific answer, use the index or the table of contents to find a reference to that information.
 If you are missing some requirements to understand a section, you can always backtrack on prerequisite knowledge.
 For each chapter, we list those prerequisites.
 This non-linear way of reading is probably the most efficient and rewarding one!